nikcbg/test-tf-cost-estimator-for-AWS/README.md

   - this will trigger a plan run in TF Cloud which you can watch in TF workspace that is link to this repo unders runs
   - if no issues you can apply the changes by clicking the apply button under the plan window.
   - after it is done you can check your AWS console to see if the EC2 instance was created.
+  - clicl on [tf-cost.png](tf-cost.png)link to see a screenshot of the cost estimation in TF Cloud.

 ### How to destroy resources from TFE UI
 - To destroy the EC2 instance you just created in AWS, you need to do the following: